Paulkm2006/modern-hust-cs-report/template.typ

   stu_num: "",
   instructor: "",
   report_date: "",
-  // Replace the LaTeX EPS logo with a user-supplied raster/vector.
-  // If not present, we simply omit it.
   logo_path: none,
   line_width: 12em,
 ) = {
-  // Title page with no header/footer.
-  set page(header: none, footer: none)
+  set page(header: none, footer: none) align(
-  // Center everything.
-  align(
     center,
     stack(